-321 - INTRODUCTION TO AGRICULTURE, FOOD AND NATURAL RESOURCES

-This class is a required prerequisite for all courses in the Agriculture, General Technical Preparation Program.
+321 - INTRODUCTION TO AGRICULTURE, FOOD AND NATURAL RESOURCES Meets 5 Times/Week - 1 credit - Grade 9 This class is a required prerequisite for all courses in the Agriculture, General Technical Preparation Program.

 How does pizza end up on our table?
 How did our clothes come from plants and animals?
 Agriculture is everything from the food we eat to the clothes we wear!
 This course will be a year of discovering all things agriculture, from how our food is grown, to the steps it takes to make it to our table!
 This class will offer units on environment and natural resources, soil and plant science, horticulture, animal science, biotechnology, food science, leadership and agricultural business and communications and a small introduction to agricultural mechanics and safety.